sangaryousmane/alx-pre_course/0x01-git/README.md

-This is git 0x01 commit
+This is the ALX software engineering program and I am glad to start my journey here!